Costco’s WaveStorm Stand Up Paddle Board Review

 This board is developed for open, calm water paddling for anyone that is a beginner to intermediate.
 For anything more than that, I would certainly go after a higher performance board that will typically cost a lot more.
 We have all type of reviews on other boards that are more performance based that you might want to check out.

-I hope this article helped out if you were considering purchasing one of these boards.
+I hope this article helped out if you were considering purchasing one of these.
 If you have any addition ideas or questions, please let me know below and I would certainly more than happy to address as quickly as I can.
 Thanks for reading 🙂